sashadrbtv/Raiffeisen-Data-Cup/README.md

 Raiffeisenbank customers purchase and withdraw cash at ATMs with the help of cards.
 Championship participants must predict two pairs of coordinates: home coordinates (lat/lon) and work coordinates (lat/lon).
-Evaluation of the quality of the solution is a percentage of cases in the radius of 0.02 degrees relative to the real coordinates of the house and work.
+**Evaluation** of the quality of the solution is a percentage of cases in the radius of 0.02 degrees relative to the real coordinates of the house and work.

+The result of the solution is 36/547 place.

 This solution includes a set of ipython notebooks to roughly illustrate the modeling process (incl. data preprocessing steps).